masonk/advent2017/README.md

 # advent2017
 Keeping off the Rust

+# usage
-To run the solution programs, e.g.,
+To run the solution programs, cd to the git directory, then build & run with cargo:
+`cd advent2017`
 `cargo run --bin advent13-1`